 Conversion disorder is a neurological/psychiatric disorder.
-It is physical symptoms that are unconsciously caused by a stressful or traumatic event.
-An example of this is a person who loses his voice following a situation in which he was afraid to speak.
-Conversion disorder is one of a group of psychological disorders called somatoform disorders.
+It is one of a group of psychological disorders called somatoform disorders.

-Conversion disorder can be difficult to diagnose.
-It is treatable.
-Contact your doctor if you think you may have this disorder.
+Conversion disorder can be difficult to diagnose, but it is treatable.

 To be diagnosed with conversion disorder you must have at least one symptom, but you may also have many.
 The appearance of symptoms is linked to the stressful event and typically occur suddenly.